Tips for starting an online business and selling online

 Tip: Your USP might not be evident until you’ve analysed your competitors.
 Don’t build a company and then hope you are unique; find out what other businesses aren’t offering and make that your USP.

-Choose your online retail platform
+Choose a retail platform for selling online

 Your website or platform will be the address your customers visit to find out more information about your products or make a purchase.
 You may wish to build an entirely new website with its own domain or use an already established site like eBay, Etsy or Amazon to sell your products.
 Pre-established sites are the easier and cheaper route, and they’ll often help with shipping and insurance.
 However, your own website will make your business independent and professional.
 You’ll have full control over the style, layout and how you interact with your customers.